smorantg2/playlist_generator/README.md

 You can turn an Autoencoder into a Variational Autoencoder with minor changes in the encoder and the loss function, and that is what I did here.
 I also uploaded this part of the code.

-If you want to get a deeper understanding of these generative models I strongly recommend the book "Generative Deep Learning" from David Foster.
+If you want to get a deeper understanding of these generative models I strongly recommend the book "Generative Deep Learning" by David Foster.

 <span>
   <img src='./images/PCA.jpg' width="320" height="180">